 We have included links to the coordinating resources on our site (all free) when appropriate.

 You will find the links for each piece of our small group toolkit in this post below.

 These resources are designed to be a starting point.
 You will most likely find additional instructional materials that fit your classroom to add to your own toolkit.

-These resources are meant for you to use in your small group guided reading setting.
 They have been created so that they can be used with a variety of texts and levels.
 This will make it easier for you to adapt the materials to be just right for your groups.

 Our thought is that you can spend some time printing, laminating and organizing all the resources ahead of time so that they are ready to go when you need them.

 We have provided most of the small group reading instruction resources in color and in black & white.